vincentmakes/ComfoSense-Touch/README.md

 ```yaml
 automation: !include automations.yaml
 ```
+> [!IMPORTANT] - Note from vincentmakes
+> I've had some troubles with the original automations.yaml: with this more complex bridge, this was creating an echo or feedback which was driving the fan speed of the ComfoAir all over the place.
+This updated yaml fixes the issue with one caveat is that only actual user input can send MQTT commands.
+This means no automation or one would need to find another solution.

 First automation listens for changes to the created "input_select", which are triggered when choosing a different ventilation speed from the GUI using the drop down.
 It then runs an action (defined as a template) so that depending on the value chosen in the drop down, the MQTT topic published is the corredponding one.